 “The legibility of the type matter can be impaired when excessive leading produces a white ribbon effect and this counter form dominates the attention to the disadvantage of the form itself, i.e. the grey line of type which is important for legibility.
 In a well composed type area, the balance between the print and the blank spaces is assured, so that both elements, the flat effect of the type area and the ribbon effect of the lines, show to equal advantage.”

-For this purpose, in 2017, I published my master thesis with the title “Research Of The Diacritical Marks In the Turkish Alphabet In the Typographic Context”.
+For this purpose, in 2017, I have authored my master thesis with the title “Research Of The Diacritical Marks In the Turkish Alphabet In the Typographic Context”.
 In the following years, I designed two typefaces and applied my diacritical design approaches on these typefaces.
 I would like to discuss my approaches on the diacritical marks in these two fonts.

 In both fonts, experimental diacritical marks were applied only to the majuscule letters.
 Because typographic problems caused by diacritical marks are more tangible and frequently observed in majuscule letters.
 This is because the negative spaces of majuscule letters are less than miniscule letters.
 In order not to perceive two lines of a single title in majuscule letters as two different, independent lines, leading must be compatible to the negative space of the majuscule letters.
 This situation means that there is not enough space for diacritical marks in the space between the lines.
 For this reason, I wanted to start my design research on typographic problems of diacritical marks with majuscule letters.
 I would like to emphasize with the image below that these problems in diacritical marks have not been overcome for years.
 Since there is a vast amount of data on the topic of usage of diacritical marks, the examples have been limited to examples from Turkish newspaper, Cumhuriyet.